Wiki · Concept · Last reviewed June 14, 2026

 CoWoS, Interposers, and 2.5D Packaging

-Chiplets and 3D Integration
+Chiplets, UCIe, and 3D Integration

 3D integration stacks dies vertically.
 It can shorten interconnects and increase density, but it also makes power delivery, thermal design, testing, yield, and repair more difficult.
 In practice, the AI hardware landscape uses a mix of side-by-side 2.5D integration, stacked memory, bridge technologies, fan-out methods, and 3D stacking.
+A modular silicon strategy is only useful if the package can make the modules behave like a coherent system.

 Bottlenecks and Supply Chain

 Advanced packaging is a supply-chain constraint because it sits after wafer fabrication but before usable AI hardware.
 If a company has accelerator dies and HBM stacks but lacks sufficient qualified packaging capacity, finished devices cannot ship at the desired rate.
+A packaging slot is not interchangeable with a wafer start; the package has its own tooling, materials, cycle time, qualification, and yield curve.

 The bottleneck is technical as well as commercial.
 Large packages can stress substrates and interposers.
 HBM integration demands dense routing and reliable thermal behavior.
 More chiplets increase the number of interconnects that must work.
-Testing becomes harder because a failure in one die, stack, connection, or assembly step can compromise an expensive package.
+Testing becomes harder because a failure in one die, memory stack, connection, substrate, or assembly step can compromise an expensive package.

 Central Tensions